If you find yourself in need of debt help, you are not alone.

 This means you will get the best and most ethical financial advice to help you get out of debt.

-LITs offer the full range of debt relief options, from budgeting, money management, credit counseling, and debt consolidation all the way to consumer proposals and bankruptcy.
+LITs offer the full range of debt relief options, from budgeting, money management, financial counseling, and advice on debt consolidation all the way to consumer proposals and bankruptcy.
 In fact, they are the only professionals licensed and authorized by the Canadian government to assist debtors with consumer proposals and bankruptcies.

 What’s a consumer proposal?

-Consumer proposals are designed for those debtors who cannot pay back their debts in full.
-Your LIT will make a proposal to your creditors based on what you can afford to pay.
-If accepted, you will pay back only a portion of the debt you owe over a period of up to five years.
-What’s more, you will not be paying for the LIT’s services up front.
+Consumer proposals are designed for those debtors who want to pay back their debts but are unable to do so in full, or need a significant time period to do so.
+You will meet with your LIT and together develop a plan built around your unique situation, your family needs, your income, and your ability to pay.
+Your LIT will then make a proposal to your creditors based on what you have decided.
+If accepted, you may pay back only a portion of the debt you owe over a period of time, up to five years.
+When the proposal is completed, all the payments made within the agreed up timeframe, all of your unsecured debt is eliminated.
+What’s more, you will not be paying for the LIT’s services upfront.
 LITs are paid through the settlement, and only when creditors receive payment.

 What about bankruptcy?